jeroeningen/logius_test/case_b/README.md

 ## Introduction

+This application simulates a bank where users can deposit money and transfer money to other users.

 ## Notes & caveats
 This is a very simple bank-app.
 I can easily spent weeks on it to add a lot of extra features.
 In this chapter and in the chapter the chapter TODO's & limitations, I describe features that you can implement, but not required by the excercise.